What is Ear Wax?

 Treatment at Home

-Drops can be bought over the counter at the pharmacy which soften the wax in your ears.
+Drops can be bought over the counter at any of our Bay Audio stores which soften the wax in your ears.
 These are to be placed in the affected ear where they are left to sit, with the head on the side for about five minutes.
 The drops will drain out by themselves when you straighten your head.

-A bulb type syringe can also be purchased and used to flush the ear with blood temperature water.
+A bulb-type syringe can also be purchased and used to flush the ear with blood temperature water.
 Procedures such as ear-candling are not recommended.
-If your previous attempts at removing wax buildup hasn’t been successful you should visit a doctor for assistance.
+If your previous attempts at removing wax buildup haven’t been successful you should visit a doctor for assistance.

 Treatment at the Doctor

 A healthcare professional such as your GP, or an ear nose and throat specialist, will be able to professionally irrigate your ears to remove wax build up.

 Prior to the procedure, the doctor will inspect your ears to ensure you have excess wax that needs to be removed.
 The doctor will then use a syringe to insert water or a water/saline mixture into your ear to flush out the wax.
 This may be slightly uncomfortable as you feel some pressure from the syringe forcing water into your ear to clean it out.

 Once you experience an earwax blockage, your chances of it returning are heightened.
 If your body produces a large amount of wax, you may need to deal with this condition on a regular basis.
 Ear wax blockage is only a temporary issue, and your symptoms will disappear once you have treated the condition.
 Drops can be purchased off the shelf at any of our Bay Audio stores & can soften the wax in your ears.